Six Marys Chapter 7

 Presenter: “Eu Shin-hee, [Eu Hyo-min’s younger sister] had restorational sex directly with Rev Moon.”

-▲ Eu Shin-hee 劉信姫
+▲ Eu Shin-hee 劉信姫 in 1993

 Eu Shin-hee: “I wanted to receive restoration when I entered Rev Moon’s personal bedroom.
 I was asked “Are you qualified?”, I said: “Yes I am qualified.”